-During the process of building out compliant standards, it's useful to be able to "ask the network questions".
-For example, to easily find out what machines are not running SNMP or which machines have password requirements shorter than 10 characters.
+During the process of building out compliant standards, it's useful to be able to "ask the network questions."
+For example, to find out which machines are not running SNMP or which have password requirements shorter than 10 characters.

-Investigating network configuration parameters provides a baseline for building out the compliance standards.
+Investigating network configuration parameters provides a baseline for building out compliance standards.

-BackBox offers a Technical Survey capability which is easily accessible and lets network administrators quickly determine the current state of device configurations across vendors.
+BackBox offers a Technical Survey capability that is easily accessible and lets network administrators quickly determine the current state of device configurations across vendors.